crustio/crust-wiki/docs/Q&AForFix.md

 If the synchronization is completed successfully, execute the validate operation in [APPs](https://apps.crust.network/?rpc=wss%3A%2F%2Frpc.crust.network#/staking/actions) to become a validator again

+> Note: If you delete the complete chain folder "/opt/crust/data/chain/chains", need to re-acquire and set the sessionkey, wait for the chain to synchronize normally, and execute the validate operation again

 ## 2 Member

 View the log of the chain with the following command: